 Staff from the Texas Memorial Museum and the Vertebrate Paleontology Laboratory of the University of Texas visited the site and surface collected a sample of faunal remains uncovered by the construction.
 Some specimens belonged to species that became extinct about 12,000 years ago.

 In June of 2003, the staff from the Center of Archaeological Research (CAR) from the University of Texas at San Antonio conducted a dig at the entrance of the caverns.
-Artifacts uncovered include a prehistoric looking hearth, stone tools, projectile points, and charred plant remains.
+Artifacts uncovered include a prehistoric cooking hearth, stone tools, projectile points, and charred plant remains.
 People from long ago used these artifacts to hunt, cook, and make tools.
 They help us learn about what life was like for early inhabitants of the Texas Hill Country.